 At the end of day three, the body will think that there is a problem with its glycogen stores and that it should store more glycogen than normal.

 In the last three days, when the athlete consumes carbohydrate, the body will replenish the glycogen stores and top them up with a little bit extra.

-In the first three days, ensure adequate carbohydrates (about 60grm per day) are consumed to maintain the functioning of several important system in the body.
+In the first three days, ensure adequate carbohydrates (about 60grm per day) are consumed to maintain the functioning of several important systems in the body.

 You will find that you will need to consume larger amounts of fluid than normal.
-Monitor your urine, it should be clear, to ensure you are drinking sufficient.
+Monitor your urine, it should be clear, to ensure you are drinking sufficiently.